biocorecrg/RNAseq_course_2019/docs/module1.md

 * Only RNA molecules that are being transcribed in that moment (ribosomal profiling).

 Depending on the kind of sequencing the RNAseq can produce:
-* Single short reads: particularly used for gene quantification
+* Single short reads: particularly used for gene quantification (mainly **Illumina**, but also **Ion Torrent** and **BGISEQ**)
 * Paired end reads: useful for splicing detection and annotation refinement
 * Stranded or unstranded: the former allows detection of antisense molecules or genes on both directions, the latter is sometimes needed when very little amount of RNA is available.
-* Single long reads (PACBio or Nanopore): used for de novo identification of new transcripts / improving transcriptome.
+* Single long reads (**PACBio** or **Nanopore**): used for de novo identification of new transcripts / improving transcriptome.

 ## mRNA sequencing
 RNA is extracted and then converted to cDNA by using a polyT adapter that binds the polyA tail.
-In this way you can exclude non poly-adenylated transcripts like rRNA, tRNA and the majority of long ncRNAs.
-Then
+In this way you non poly-adenylated transcripts like rRNA, tRNA and the majority of long ncRNAs are excluded from the reaction. cDNA molecules are then fragmented and eventually amplified by PCR and then sequenced.

 |RNASeq protocol|
 | :---:  |